iluwatar/java-design-patterns/health-check/README.md

 This is a basic example of the Health Check pattern, where health checks are built into the system and can be easily accessed and monitored.

-## Applicability
+## When to Use the Health Check Pattern in Java

-* Use when building microservices or distributed systems where it is crucial to monitor the health of each service.
+* Use when building Java microservices or distributed systems where it is crucial to monitor the health of each service.
 * Suitable for scenarios where automated systems need to determine the operational status of services to perform load balancing, failover, or recovery operations.

-## Known Uses
+## Real-World Applications of Health Check Pattern in Java

+Known uses of the Health Check pattern in Java include

 * Kubernetes liveness and readiness probes
 * AWS elastic load balancing health checks
-* Spring Boot Actuator
+* Spring Boot Actuator integrations

-## Consequences
+## Benefits and Trade-offs of Health Check Pattern

 Benefits: